MicrosoftDocs/VBA-Docs/api/Excel.Point.SecondaryPlot.md

 ## Example

-This example must be run on either a pie of pie chart or a bar of pie chart.
+This example must be run on either a Pie of Pie chart or a Bar of Pie chart.
 The example moves point four to the secondary section of the chart.

 ```vb